How Universal Orlando Park Tickets Work (What UK Families Should Know)

 • 14-day tickets (UK-focused) – unlimited access across multiple days, Universal Volcano Bay can be included or excluded

 On paper it sounds simple, but where it gets confusing is how differently these are packaged and sold in the UK compared to the US.
+The right option comes down to how many days you’re realistically spending in the parks and how you want to structure your trip.

 Do UK Families Get Different Tickets?